MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 1. Go to **Identity** \> **Applications** \> **Enterprise applications**.
 Select the new application.
 1. Select **Users and groups**.
 Add the security group that you created earlier with test users that access this file share from the internet.

-### Secure published application for modernize remote access scenario
+### Secure published application for remote access scenario

 In this section, we create a Conditional Access (CA) policy that blocks access to the new application when a user's risk is elevated.